PaulKinlan/share-button/README.md

 ```

 ## Add a custom share button

+Any element hosted in the custom element that does not have a `slot` attribute
+of `buttons` will be used in the display of the share-button

 Custom share buttons can be positioned inside the share button by applying
 the slot="buttons" attribute to the element.